 This bill amends the Liquor Code of Pennsylvania, specifically focusing on the auctioning of liquor licenses.
 Key changes include a limit on the number of licenses auctioned per county, which is set to a maximum of fifty licenses annually.
-Additionally, the timeframe for winning bidders to pay for their licenses has been extended from two weeks to six months, with specific payment methods outlined.
-If the winning bidder fails to make the payment within this period, the second highest bidder will have the opportunity to apply for the license.
+The payment timeline for winning bidders has been extended from two weeks to six months, and payment methods have been clarified to include cashier's checks and certified checks.
+If the winning bidder fails to make the payment within the specified timeframe, the second highest bidder will have the opportunity to apply for the license.

 Statutes/Laws affected: